Virginia Law Will Require Businesses with 25-Plus Employees to Offer a Workplace Retirement Program

 With only 44 percent of employees in the private sector lacking access to a workplace retirement program in Virginia, according to the American Association of Retired Persons (AARP)1, the state legislature took action to help improve the coverage gap.
 The signing of HB 2174 into law by Gov. Ralph Northam in April 2021 established VirginiaSaves that would give many of these individuals an opportunity to participate

-Virginia joins Maine this year in creating a state-mandated, employer-sponsored retirement program (Roth IRA).
+Virginia joins Maine this year in creating a state-mandated retirement program (Roth IRA) for employers to offer.
 Oregon, California and Illinois have implemented programs, while others are at various stages of rolling out similar programs.

 Details on Virginia’s state-mandated retirement program